30 July 2021

 Our courses offer ECTS points, which may be accepted for credit transfer by the participants' home universities.
 Those who wish to obtain these credits should inquire about the possible transfer at their home institution prior to their enrollment.
 The Summer University Office will send a transcript to those who have fulfilled all the necessary course requirements and request one.

-A limited number of tuition waivers will be offered on a competitive basis restricted to currently enrolled students who do not have access to institutional support.
+A limited number of tuition waivers will be offered on a competitive basis restricted to currently enrolled students from Open Society University Network (OSUN) and CIVICA member universities.
+OSUN students may also apply for scholarships.